 An effective research assignment targets specific skills, for example, the ability to trace a scholarly argument through the literature or the ability to organize consulted resources into a bibliography.

 Test the assignment yourself.
 Can you find the kinds of sources required?
 Are you required to evaluate the sources you find?

-- Ask students for feedback on the assignment.
+Ask students for feedback on the assignment.
 Are they having problems finding relevant materials?
 Do they understand your expectations?

 If the assignment is particularly demanding, consider dividing a single research project into multiple assignments (outline, draft, final draft), each one focusing on a different aspect of the research process.

-Ideas for alternative research assignmets
+Ideas for alternative research assignments

 Assign an annotated bibliography in which students identify primary and secondary sources, popular and scholarly publications, and detect and comment on forms of bias.

-- Ask for students to document the search tools they use (library catalog, article databases, Google, etc.) for a research paper and to reflect on the kinds of information they find in each.
+Ask for students to document the search tools they use (library catalog, article databases, Google, etc.) for a research paper and to reflect on the kinds of information they find in each.

-- Provide a resource list or a single source from which students’ research should begin.
+Provide a resource list or a single source from which students’ research should begin.
 Discuss the utility of known sources for identifying keywords, key concepts, and other citations to inform further searching.

 Assign students to prepare a guide for introducing their classmates to the essential literature on a given topic.

 Have students compile a glossary of important terms specific to a given topic in your discipline.

-- Require students to edit an anthology of important scholarship on a specific topic and write an introduction explaining the development of the field over time.
+Require students to edit an anthology of important scholarship on a specific topic and write an introduction explaining the development of the field over time.

 Avoid these common mistakes

 Since many scholarly sources are available online, it can be confusing for students when “Internet” or “Web” sources are forbidden.
 It’s helpful to describe why certain sources (such as Wikipedia) may not be allowed.